milbrathdrew/seominireport/supabase/README.md

 - `id` - Unique identifier (UUID)
 - `lead_id` - Reference to the lead who requested the report
 - `url` - Website URL that was analyzed
-- `scores` - JSON object containing Lighthouse scores
+- `scores` - JSON object containing scores
 - `recommendations` - Array of recommendations for improving SEO
 - `created_at` - Timestamp when the report was generated